 Phase I, Analysis and Discovery

-The Lab’s database of life insurance customer-service templates—including industry-standard KPIs, process maps, benchmarks, best practices, automation “use cases,” and more—enabled rapid documentation and analysis of more than 85 percent of employee work activities (approximately two minutes each), while only requiring one hour per week of any subject matter expert’s (SME’s) time.
+The Lab’s database of corporate services templates—including standard KPIs, process maps, benchmarks, best practices, automation “use cases,” and more—enabled rapid activity-level documentation and analysis of the in-scope organizations, while only requiring one hour per week of any subject matter expert’s (SME’s) time.

 During the Phase I analytical effort, The Lab and the client’s North American internal improvement team identified over 120 activity-level improvements.
-Approximately 60 percent of these represented non-technology, standardization improvements that reduced error corrections and enabled automation.
+Approximately 60 percent of these represented nontechnology, standardization improvements that reduced error corrections and/or enabled automation.
 While the remaining improvements were technology-dependent, no new systems were required.
 Roughly half could be automated using the existing technology after the work was standardized.
-The remainder were automated using robotic process automation (RPA), sometimes augmented with artificial intelligence (AI) for simple decision making.
+The remainder were automated using robotic process automation (RPA), sometimes augmented with artificial intelligence (AI) for simple decision-making or predictive functions.

 Better yet, all improvements could be implemented in eight months or less, with benefits beginning to accrue from standardization within six weeks of the start of implementation.